 After 25 years of campaigning for Race Equality in the UK, Business in the Community (BITC) believes every employer must prioritise action on race.

-There are three key actions leaders can take today to amplify your commitment to improving equality of opportunity in the workplace.
+There are two key actions leaders can take today to amplify your commitment to improving equality of opportunity in the workplace.

 1. SIGN THE RACE AT WORK CHARTER

 All organisations want to recruit from the widest pool of talent and help them progress.
 It is key to future productivity and performance.
 The Cabinet Office’s Ethnicity facts and figures website and the Business in the Community (BITC) Race at Work Survey highlight that ethnic minority staff still encounter significant disparities in employment and progression.
 The government sponsored McGregor-Smith review found that greater progress and positive outcomes are needed to ensure all organisations benefit from the wealth of diverse talent on offer.

 Executive Sponsors for race provide visible leadership on race and ethnicity in their organisation and can drive actions such as setting targets for ethnic minority representation, briefing recruitment agencies and supporting mentoring and sponsorship.

 Capturing ethnicity data is important for establishing a baseline and measuring progress.
 It is a crucial step towards an organisation reporting on ethnicity pay differentials.